DevOpsBootcamp/website/source/packages-software-libraries.rst

     Below are a few more notable/interesting package managers.

 Portage
     The Source-based package manager for Gentoo.

-Yaourt
+Pacman
-    An Arch User Repository wrapper for Pacman, the Arch Linux Package manager.
+    The Simple Arch Linux Package manager.

 Nix
     A 'Fully Functional/Transactional' package manager.